A Brief Analysis of Serverless Security

 Security should be viewed as an integral part of the application development life cycle.
 Thought there are certain issues in serverless applications which makes security a bit difficult.

-But these shouldn’t stop you from adopting this technology in your custom software development practices.
+But these shouldn’t stop you from adopting this technology in your software development practices.
 Recently serverless ecosystem has matured and many 3rd party tools have come up to ease the security and monitoring pains.

 Do you have any more suggestions?
 Feel free to comment or connect with me on Twitter @RohitAkiwatkar to take the discussion further.